254In61/aap-objects-build/README.md

 - notifications
 - workflows

+## Design considerations
+- Resource objects creation separated into unique roles.
+- Ensures re-usability of the code and also makes it easy to unit-test each part of the code.

 ## collections

 - When Ansible runs a playbook, it looks for collections in a collections/ directory in the same directory as the playbook.